 How To Make The Flakiest Pastry

 We all know that cold butter is the secret to flaky pastry.
 But there’s a little-known corollary to that rule.
 And it stipulates that you not only want to start with cold butter, but you want the butter to remain cold until the moment it hits the hot oven.
-To achieve that, the author of this recipe grates the butter rather than chopping it into chunks.
-The resulting wisps of butter can then simply be stirred into the flour in a matter of seconds rather than having to manhandle the butter and attempt to defy physics as you smash the butter into smaller and smaller particles.
+To achieve that, the author of this recipe grates the butter rather than chops it into chunks.
+The resulting wisps can then be stirred into the flour in a matter of seconds rather than having to manhandle the butter and attempt to defy physics as you smash the butter into smaller and smaller particles.
 One taste of this crisp yet tender pastry that’s flaky as can be and we think you’ll be grating your butter for evermore.

 - Quick Glance

 - 2 H